-I stayed in the southern end of the city and walked to the closest beach, Foreshore Estate.
+I stayed in the southern end of Chennai and walked to the closest beach, Foreshore Estate.

-Passing under tall shady trees, dilapidated footpaths and cows searching for something to eat, I arrived at a long, wide stretch of beach.
+I passed under tall shady trees, dilapidated footpaths and cows searching for something to eat before I arrived at a long, wide stretch of beach.
 This sandy coastline would have been a joy to visit before the invention of plastic.
-Fishing boats nested in the sand.
+Fishing boats nestled in the sand.
 Fishers idled in the shade of their boats or untangled their nets.